haukex/webperl/using.md

 ### Mappings from Perl to JavaScript

-Unlike the JavaScript to Perl mappings, values are (currently) generally *copied* from Perl to JavaScript, instead of being *referenced*.
+Unlike the JavaScript to Perl mappings, values are (currently¹) generally *copied* from Perl to JavaScript, instead of being *referenced*.
 The exceptions are Perl `sub`s and `WebPerl::JSObject`s.